Skip to main content

 Carolyn Lam

-Prof Carolyn Lam is a Senior Consultant at the Department of Cardiology and Director of Women's Heart Health at the National Heart Centre Singapore, having pioneered the first Women’s Heart Clinic in Singapore.
+Prof Carolyn Lam is a Senior Consultant Cardiologist and Director of Women’s Heart Health at the National Heart Centre Singapore, where she pioneered the country’s first Women’s Heart Clinic.

 View full profile